Quality Kiko Goats

-Larry gave a presentation on "Whats Killing Your Goats and What You Can Do About It" that he presents to goat producer groups.
+Larry has developed a presentation entitled "Whats Killing Your Goats and What You Can Do About It" that he presents to goat producer groups.

 The number one enemy of the goat producer is the Barber Pole Worm.
 This parasite kills more goats and puts more people out of the goat business than anything else.
 The presentation includes a complete explanation of the life cycle of the worm and all of the most current practices to combat this very powerful enemy.

 The Power Point presentation is available here or click the picture.

 As I've said we do not provide shelters for our goats and they must survive on their own.
 They mainly browse for about eight months a year and we supplement them with feed and hay in the winter months.
 Our Kikos kid on their own in the pastures and we have now had over 800 kids and we have not had to assist a birth yet.